typhomnt/Website/content/teaching/Ray_Tracing/raymarching_intro.md

 	const int shop_root_nbr = 1;
 	int shop_roots[shop_root_nbr] = int[](0);

-As a starter, lets consider one simple scene composed of a unique Sphere.
+As a starter, let's consider one simple scene composed of a unique Sphere.
 Below I put the necessary code to define the three primitives I use in this tutorial.
 Note that this code should be put before the code section presented just above.

 	const int plane_type = 0;